Currently, we have over 3000 fully supported youth in 9 different countries. We also support nearly 2500 children from low-income households who

 Dominican Republic - San Pedro de Macoris.

-Peru - current rented accommodations are in District of San Vicente de Cañete, two hours south of Lima.
-New home construction is in Cañete in the tourist village of Lunahuaná.
+Peru - Our home is in San Vicente de Cañete, two hours south of Lima.

 Bolivia - San Ignacio de Sara, near the community of Portachuelo, 50 miles northwest of Santa Cruz de la Sierra.